jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/future/developer-guide.md

 ### Use Docker image instead of podman (Code Ready Containers)

-If you have trouble to build image with `podman`, you can set additional flag `USE_ORGANIZATION` to pull image from organization.
+If you have trouble to build image with `podman`, you can set additional flag `IMAGE_PULL_MODE` to pull image from organization.

 At first, edit you `config.base.env` and change `DOCKER_ORGANIZATION` to your account/organization name from [hub](https://hub.docker.com/).
 Next, you need to pull image to your repository: